-With four unique events each year, Mackinac is one of the country’s leading destinations for runners.
+With four unique Run Mackinac events each year, Mackinac Island is one of the country’s leading destinations for runners.
 In fact, the island is a great place for a run even when it’s not a race day.

-If you’ve run on Mackinac, you know.
+If you’ve run on Mackinac Island, you know.
 It’s a lot easier to push yourself through the next mile when there’s the reward of incredible views around every corner.
-There are just so many beautiful sights to inspire you on a run around the island.
+There are just so many beautiful sights to inspire you on a run around Mackinac Island.

-So, what will become your favorite running route on Mackinac?
-We compiled a list of four scenic running routes of varying distances for you to experience when you visit the island:
+So, what will become your favorite running route on Mackinac Island?
+We compiled a list of four scenic routes of varying distances for you to experience on your next visit:

-- A run around the outer rim of Mackinac on M-185 is the classic route.
+- A run around the outer rim of Mackinac Island on M-185 is the classic route.
 Not only is the road relatively flat, but it’s right along the water the whole way so you get to enjoy both gorgeous waterfront views and the cooling lake breeze.
 It’s a little over 8 miles all the way around, or about 13 kilometers.
 This is the route for the Mackinac Island Eight Mile held each September.

-- Another 5k route from the Mission District takes you northward on a steady climb up about 130 feet in the first mile to Harrisonville, where many year-round Mackinac residents live, then steadily back down on Cadotte Avenue past Grand Hotel and the Jewel Golf Course.
+- Another 5k route from the Mission District takes you northward on a steady climb up about 130 feet in the first mile to Harrisonville, where many year-round Mackinac Island residents live.
+The route then heads steadily back down on Cadotte Avenue past Grand Hotel and the Jewel Golf Course.
 The route drops 200 feet in about one mile on the way back to Main Street.

-- For a 10K route, you can start near Fort Mackinac and cross right through the middle of the island on Garrison and British Landing roads.
-You’ll run past old cemeteries, the island’s airport and historic Wawashkamo Golf Club all the way to British Landing.
+- For a 10K route, you can start near Fort Mackinac and cross right through the middle of Mackinac Island on Garrison and British Landing roads.
+You’ll run past old Mackinac Island cemeteries, the island’s airport and historic Wawashkamo Golf Club all the way to British Landing.
 There’s a steep ascent in the first kilometer followed by an even steeper drop, then another rise and fall as you run back toward picturesque Arch Rock along Scott’s Cave Road and Crooked Tree Road.

 Of course, there are limitless route possibilities on an island with more than 70 miles of paved and unpaved trails.
 You could design your own route around Sugar Loaf, for example, or go along the West Bluff north toward Stonecliffe.
-If you dare, punish yourself with a run up to Fort Holmes, the highest point on the island at more than 300 feet above the water.
+If you dare, punish yourself with a run up to Fort Holmes, the highest point on Mackinac Island at more than 300 feet above the water.

-- The race season kicked off in May with the Fort2Fort Challenge, a five-mile run that starts with a rifle salute at Fort Mackinac and goes up to Fort Holmes and back.
+- The race season kicks off in May with the Fort2Fort Challenge, a five-mile run that starts with a rifle salute at Fort Mackinac and goes up to Fort Holmes and back

-- The Lilac Festival 10K Run & Walk took place during the island’s annual Lilac Festival in early June.
+- The Lilac Festival 10K Run & Walk takes place during the annual Mackinac Island Lilac Festival in June.
 That run routes through downtown, past shoreline views of the Mackinac Bridge and along paved, tree-covered paths in the island’s interior.

-- The next race on the calendar is the Mackinac Island Eight Mile Run & Walk on Saturday, Sept.
-7. This event follows the classic route on M-185 all the way around the outer rim of the island.
+- The next race on the calendar is the Mackinac Island Eight Mile Run & Walk in September.
+This event follows the classic lakeshore route on M-185 all the way around the outer rim of Mackinac Island.
 It’s the only state highway in the country that prohibits motor vehicles, making it a popular path for runners and bikers all summer long.

 - The final race of the season is the largest.
-The Great Turtle Half Marathon & 5.7 Mile Run/Walk is expected to attract more than 2,500 participants on Saturday, Oct.
-26, which is the final weekend of the prime tourism season on Mackinac.
-The event coincides with the island’s annual Halloween activities and is a great time to catch stunning fall colors as well as end-of-season sales in the shops and boutiques downtown.
+The Great Turtle Half Marathon & 5.7 Mile Run/Walk in October typically attracts upwards of 2,500 participants.
+The event coincides with Mackinac Island’s annual Halloween Weekend and is a great time to catch stunning fall colors as well as end-of-season sales in the shops and boutiques downtown.